 As the battle raged, and only a handful of fighters escaped, Bashir watched as others were killed.

 “Five of my friends died, and three died in front of me,” he says, his voice is low and he is shifting in his seat uncomfortably.
 “I was really scared and really shocked, and I still have nightmares as if it is happening right in front of me.”

-Bashir was arrested by AMISOM and taken to military barracks.
-UNICEF then sent him to an Interim Care Center (ICC) run by the Elman Foundation as part of the UNICEF rehabilitation programme for Children Associated with Armed Forces and Armed Groups (CAAFAG) where he encountered his first counseling session.
+Bashir was taken to a military barracks by AMISOM.
+UNICEF then sent him to an Interim Care Center (ICC) run by the Elman Peace and Human Rights Centre with funding from the European Union as part of the UNICEF rehabilitation programme for Children Associated with Armed Forces and Armed Groups (CAAFAG) where he took part in his first counseling session.

-“After joining Elman the counselor made me talk, and talk, non-stop,” a big smile spreads across his face.
-“He was fun and nice though,” he adds.
+“After joining Elman, the counsellor made me talk, and talk, non-stop,” he says as a big smile spreads across his face.
+“He was fun and nice though.”

-After 7 months of counseling, and surgery to extract shrapnel in his legs, and one of his eyes (which until then he could barely see through,) Bashir moved in with his aunt, and began education and vocational training in day courses with Elman.
+After seven months of counseling, and surgery to extract shrapnel in his legs, and one of his eyes (which until then he could barely see through,) Bashir moved in with his aunt Khadra, and began education and vocational training in day courses with Elman.

-Bashir is now studying electricity, because he says he wants to work for the community.
+Bashir is now studying electrical repairs, because he says he wants to work for the community.
 His dream is to own an electrical shop in Mogadishu.

-“My uncles checked and they said the children were ok,” she said, visibly shaken as she recounts the incident.
+“My uncles checked and they said the children were ok,” she adds, visibly shaken as she recounts the incident.
 “I was heartbroken for two months, all I could do was cry.”